jamescarruthers/PlotteRXY/Hardware/readme.md

 # How long should my extrusions be?

-First work out your plotting area.
 Let's say you want to build an A2 machine; 600 x 420 (rounded up)

 X extrusion = width + 240 = 600 + 240 = 840mm